 - to select appropriate methods for data collection, apply suitable estimation procedures, and to analyze the results of a routine sample survey.

-- present new technologies and assess what influence they have on yourwork environment and how they can be used in the respective context.
+- to present new technologies and assess what influence they have on yourwork environment and how they can be used in the respective context.

-- present the basics of innovation processes on a company level, identify and apply important tools, models and methods of innovation management and develop innovation strategies.
+- to present the basics of innovation processes on a company level, identify and apply important tools, models and methods of innovation management and develop innovation strategies.

 Your Key Learnings in the area of "Marketing & Strategy